volcano-sh/kubegene-website/content/docs/guides/workflow-grammar.md

 ## **volumes**

-Optional, information about volume that required gene sequencing process required, such as mount path in container, pvc name and so on.
+Optional, information about volume that required genome sequencing process required, such as mount path in container, pvc name and so on.
 You can specify multiple volumes.

 ### Volumes format